 Step 5: Licensure & Certification

-Once you have graduated with a doctoral degree in Clinical Psychology, likely with a focus on Forensic Psychology, you will need to attain state licensure.
+Once you have graduated with a doctoral degree in clinical psychology with a focus on forensic psychology, you will need to attain state licensure.
 Though each state is free to conduct its licensing processes in its own way, you'll find that there are many similarities from state to state.
 You will need to complete two years of supervised experience in APA-accredited internship programs.
 One of these years should be a pre-doctoral internship.

 Not only is it vital to become licensed by your state, but forensic psychologists should also seek certification from the American Board of Forensic Psychology (ABFP).
 ABFP certification will prove to your colleagues and future clients that you have met the specific requirements generally accepted for the profession.
 This post-doctoral credential is sure to be vital to establishing a successful practice in forensic psychology.